SilongYong/SQA3D/README.md

 ##  SQA3D data format

 Please refer to [data format](assets/dataset.md).
 Note that we only provide the SQA3D annotations.
-To obtain the scene representations (3D scans, egocentric videos or BEV pictures), please refer to [Training](https://github.com/SilongYong/SQA3D#training).
+To obtain the scene data (3D scans, egocentric videos or BEV pictures), please refer to [Training](https://github.com/SilongYong/SQA3D#training).

 ## Training